 Our doctors’ needs are paramount to ID Medical which is why we have organised the following…

-- We work closely with our NHS trusts to ensure that our doctors can safely stay in either hospital accommodation or external accommodation for the two-week isolation period.
+- We work closely with our NHS trusts to ensure that our doctors can safely stay in either hospital accommodation or external accommodation for the 10-day isolation period.
 This accommodation will be local to your trust and so, when your quarantine period is over you can reach your workplace with ease and start searching for something more permanent.

 ID Medical and the rest of the UK is truly grateful for you choosing the NHS and so, rest assured we will do everything in our power to make this process as easy as possible.